-Starting dose may be as low as 16.25mg to 32.5mg taken at morning and/or in the afternoon.
+Starting doses may be as low as 16.25mg to 32.5mg taken in the morning and/or in the afternoon.

-If you experience the symptoms above they may resolve over time, or they may not – if they persist beyond 2-4 weeks, it’s like that they will stay.
+If you experience the symptoms above they may resolve over time, or they may not – if they persist beyond 2-4 weeks, it’s likely that they will stay.

 Dosing is also very important when switching medications.

-Any time you add T3 containing medications the TSH will always drop very quickly.
+Any time you add T3-containing medications the TSH will always drop very quickly (9).

-Because of this many Doctors will under-dose thyroid patients when switching to NDT or Naturethroid and then use that as an excuse that the medication doesn’t work.
+Because of this many doctors will unintentionally under-dose thyroid patients when switching from LT4 to NDT or Nature-throid and then use that as an excuse that the medication doesn’t work.

-When switching medications it’s important to start low and titrate slow.
+When switching medications it’s important to start low and titrate slowly.

-That means a starting dose of 16.25-32.5mg with an increase every 10-14 days unless you experience symptoms of too much T3 (stated above).
+That means a starting dose of 16.25-32.5mg with an increase every 10-14 days unless you experience symptoms of excess T3 (stated above).

-Instead of basing dosing off of the TSH, dosing with T3 medications should be based off of a combination of the following: lab tests (free t3/reverse t3/sex hormone binding globulin), subjective symptoms, body temperature and heart rate.
+Instead of basing dosing off of the TSH, dosing with T3 medications should be based on a combination of the following: lab tests (free t3/reverse t3/sex hormone binding globulin), subjective symptoms, body temperature, metabolism, and heart rate.

-Using standard dosing recommendations with the TSH will generally result in under treatment for many patients.
+Using this standard, the traditional dosing recommendations based on TSH may result in undertreatment for many patients.

 3. Monitor your Symptoms

-Both of these will increase when taking T3 containing medications (direct effect from thyroid hormone) and tracking them will help prevent accidentally dosing yourself too high.
+Both of these will increase when taking T3-containing medications (direct effect from thyroid hormone) and tracking them will help prevent accidentally overdosing.

-In addition make sure to track your symptoms of Hypothyroidism (but don't base dosing off of these alone).
+In addition, make sure to track your symptoms of Hypothyroidism.

-The rise in body temperature and heart rate usually indicate an increase in metabolism (this is what everyone wants).
+The rise in body temperature and heart rate usually indicates an increase in metabolism as your body produces more energy and more heat.

 The rise in body temperature stems from an increase in energy production from improved mitochondrial function.

-This is from the effect of T3 on your mitochondria.
+This is from the direct effect of T3 on your mitochondria (11).

 The answer to that is almost always no.

-While it is true that Hypothyroidism can damage your metabolism, at most this usually leads to an excess of 10-20 pounds of extra weight.
+While it is true that Hypothyroidism can damage your metabolism and lead to weight gain, at most this usually leads to an excess of 10-20 pounds of extra weight.

 If you have gained more than that amount of weight it is almost always due to another hormone imbalance.